CivicActions/ssp-toolkit/docs/controls/CM.md

 Platform Software

-lincs.ed.gov is hosted on the AWS platform.
-The system therefore inherits the platform software components of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  information system component inventory.
+The system inherits the platform software components of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: information system component inventory.

-#### Drupal specific control support

-CivicActions stores all software code for the lincs.ed.gov application in a git source version control repository.
-Website content is backed up daily by the AWS Managed Cloud hosting system, which is configured to take daily database snapshots.
-This allows CivicActions to build an inventory of the LINCS system on demand.